Talk to India's best Astrologers

 Enter your mobile number

-Gauri Pujan is a festival dedicated to Goddess Gauri, a form of Mata Parvati, representing purity, fertility, and marital bliss.
-This puja is especially significant for married and unmarried women, who observe it to ensure a happy married life and a suitable life partner.
+Gauri Pujan is a festival honouring the Goddess Gauri, who represents purity, fertility, and marital bliss.
+It is significant for married and unmarried women to have a happy married life and a suitable life partner.

 The festival of Gouri Pooja is celebrated as the union of Goddess Parvati and Lord Shiva, and the homecoming of Goddess Gauri as an incarnation of Goddess Parvati.
 Let’s look at the different mythology stories associated with this festival: